AntonioRequena/ImpactNoiseMultilabeliBPRIA25/README.md

 The main source files are located in the `py_projects` directory:

 - `noise.py`: Contains the noise induction algorithms used in the experiments.
+- `lote_auto_ruido.sh`: Bash script to run all experiments.
+- `datasets/`: Folder expected to contain the multi-label datasets (e.g., emotions, scene, etc.)

 ### 4. Run the experiments

-To execute all the experiments automatically, run the following script:
+To execute all the experiments, run the following script:

 ```bash
 ./lote_auto_ruido.sh
 ```